 Oh yeah—write it last to nuke your stress.
 It's easier to create a resume profile once the rest of your law school resume is already done.

 Let these law school resume examples brief you:

-Law School Resume Objective—Example
+Law School Resume Example—Objective

-Both samples list legal research skills.
+Both of these law school resume examples list legal research skills.
 But—

 That first one adds 5 cases and a massive personal achievement.